Can I Take a Plea to Lessen the Penalties of a DWI Charge in New Jersey?

 “No plea agreements whatsoever will be allowed in drunken driving or certain drug offenses.
 If a defendant is charged with driving while under the influence of liquor or drugs (N.J.S.A.
 39:4-50) and refusal to provide a breath sample (N.J.S.A.
 39:4-50.2) arising out of the same factual transaction, and the defendant pleads guilty to the N.J.S.A.
 39:4-50 offense, the judge, on recommendation of the prosecutor, may dismiss the refusal charge.”

-In other words, prosecutors are prohibited from making an agreement to reduce your DUI charges or the penalties associated with a DWI conviction.
-However, if you agree to plead guilty to a DWI and you have also been charged with refusal, the court may dismiss the refusal charge.
-In that case, you will still face the mandatory penalties that a DWI entails under New Jersey law.
-If you have previous DWI convictions, then the consequences of your current DWI case worsen significantly.
+In other words, prosecutors were prohibited from making an agreement to reduce your DUI charges or the penalties associated with a DWI conviction.
+However, if you agreed to plead guilty to a DWI and you had also been charged with refusal, the court could dismiss the refusal charge.
+In that case, you would still face the mandatory penalties that a DWI entails under New Jersey law.
+If you had previous DWI convictions, then the consequences of your current DWI case worsen significantly.

 Plea Bargaining for Collateral Charges of a DUI

-There is another important component of this directive worth mentioning.
 If you have been charged with a collateral offense arising from the same incident, such as possession of a controlled dangerous substance (CDS) or possession of CDS in a motor vehicle, nothing prohibits the prosecutor from offering you a plea agreement with regard to these charges.
 For example, the prosecution may agree to dismiss a drug charge or a reckless driving ticket in a plea agreement.
-However, prosecutors are not allowed to dismiss or reduce charges for DWI in a school zone or refusal to consent to a breath test outside of the provisions explained above.

 How do I get a DWI Charge Dismissed in NJ?

-Although Municipal Prosecutors are barred from offering plea agreements in driving under the influence of alcohol or drug cases in New Jersey, they are allowed to downgrade or dismiss a DWI charge when there is some legal justification to do so.
+Municipal Prosecutors are also allowed to downgrade or dismiss a DWI charge when there is some legal justification to do so.
 In other words, if there is an evidentiary issue that significantly lessens the chance a prosecutor will obtain a conviction for drunk driving, they may use their discretion to dismiss a DUI with the consent of the presiding judge.
 For example, if police lacked probable cause for the motor vehicle stop, then any charges resulting from said stop are “fruit of the poisonous tree” and thus, invalid in the eyes of the law.
 This is why it is so essential to have an experienced DWI defense lawyer who can thoroughly examine your case to find issues that may be used to argue for a dismissal.

 Need a Lawyer for a DWI in New Jersey?